 GLOBAL HAND CHARITY

+With GHC's fundraising efforts, they can supply quality prescription glasses and educational school library books to those in need.
 As well as fundraising, Mark provides aid to those suffering from poverty and disease all around the world.
 Recently, providing a water filtration plant for an entire village in remote Vietnam for the supply of clean drinking.
 He travels overseas annually to volunteer and helps manage teams of volunteers, claiming that the benefits outweigh simply writing a cheque.

 The Annual Rotary Community Ramble is a charity event held in Perth, Western Australia to help raise money for local charities.

 Working with the Rotary Club of Mill Point and support from the City of Perth, Mark helps coordinate and manage the event; seeing over $400,000 raised since 2014.